How To Remove Wallpaper

 Before You Wallpaper

 First, please note that the more preparation you do in the beginning, the better.
 You’ll be thanking yourself when you want to remove the wallpaper.
-Sanding, cleaning and adding a coat of primer to the wall prior to hanging your wallpaper will help make this job much easier.
+Smoothing, cleaning and adding a coat of primer to the wall prior to hanging your wallpaper will help make this job much easier.
 In addition, using a strippable paste will also be to your advantage.
 Though we do not recommend a strippable paste for bathrooms.
 For more information on wallpaper prep, read our blog on How To Prepare Your Wall For Wallpaper.

 How To Remove Wallpaper